-Get is deservingly ready to discover the awesome sights and scenery of the American West on this epic road trip from Des Moines, Iowa to Yellowstone National Park.
+Get ready to discover the awesome sights and scenery of the American West on this epic road trip from Des Moines, Iowa to Yellowstone National Park.
 The journey will take you across an unforgettable landscape of the open country, national parks and forests, and historical sites.

 The 1,260-mile road trip takes over 20 hours to drive.
 Highlights in the north include Sioux City, Badlands National Park, and Mount Rushmore, with Denver, Rocky Mountains National Park, and Salt Lake City among the notable stops in the south.

 We have found the best routes and attractions between Des Moines and Yellowstone.
 So, read on to discover our recommendations for getting the most out of this wonderful adventure, which will take you from the state capital of Iowa to one of the country's most magnificent national parks.